Are you considering mentoring apprentices or interns on your ranch or farm?

 Want to improve apprentice recruitment, selection, training, education/work balance work and feedback?
 Join us on our free mentor training call series, designed to help you and your apprentice have a more successful season!

 Calls are led by NAP’s founding mentor and mentor training specialist, Julie Sullivan.
 Call topics are based on over 15 years of experience mentoring young agrarians (and all of the trials and tribulation, joys and missteps encountered along the way).
 For more mentor training resources from the New Agrarian Program, visit this page.

-Each call topic is offered twice via Zoom, on the Tuesday at 12pm or the Thursday at 7am.
-See below for individual call descriptions and the registration.
-Send any questions to Julie Sullivan at firstname.lastname@example.org.
+Each call topic is offered twice via Zoom, on Tuesday 9/19 at 12pm or Thursday 9/21 at 7am.
+See below for individual call descriptions and registration links.
+Send any questions to Julie Sullivan at email@example.com.

 Mentor Training Call Dates 2023-2024, All times are Mountain

 Call #1: Sept.
 19th noon, Sept.
 21st 7 am

 - You and your operation as Mentor

 Mentoring differs from being an employer in key ways: how do you know if it’s right for you?
 What are you excited to teach?
 The answers to these and other questions will help you write an apprenticeship description that is both appealing and realistic about the ups and downs of regenerative agriculture on your site.
 We’ll discuss ways to describe work schedules, location, isolation, and other factors, to be sure your description will appeal to the applicants you most want to attract.